-- Standard sector exclusions which reduce the product's exposure to social and environmental controversies; - Consideration of the mandatory principal adverse impacts (PAIs) of these investments on sustainability factors.
+- standard sector exclusions which reduce the product's exposure to social and environmental controversies; - O consideration of the mandatory principal adverse impacts (PAIs) of these investments on sustainability factors.

 We also use ESG ratings as part of our approach, as a minimal safeguard in relation to overall sustainability performance.